giftos1/programming-guide/Programming-Patterns.md

     main()

 ## Decision structures
-When you need to make a decision in your program, you would usually use one of the following patterns.
+When you need to make a decision in your program, you usually use one of the following patterns.
 (See loops below for when you need to repeatedly make decisions, e.g., for most error-checking.)

 The examples below will use situations where you want to print a *result* for a given *score*, where `score` is an integer.
 Each situation could be stand-alone, or part of a loop, like `for score in scores:`

-### if with no else
+### if, no else
 Use this if you want to do something when the condition is true, but do nothing when it's false.
+Like, if it's raining, take an umbrella.
+You don't need to say "else don't take an umbrella".
 In this example, we don't want to print anything for the non-exceptional scores, so there's no else.

 ```python